Differential Cohomology: Categories, Characteristic Classes, and Connections: Basics of sheaves on manifolds

-The functor $ \EM $ is called the \emph{Eilenberg--Mac Lane} functor \HA{Example}{1.3.3.5}.
+The functor $ \EM $ is called the \emph{Eilenberg--MacLane} functor \HA{Example}{1.3.3.5}.
 For a ring $ R $, we also simply write $ \EM $ for the composite

-for the composite of the forgetful functor $ \fromto{\D(R)}{\D(\ZZ)} $ with the Eilenberg--Mac Lane functor.
+for the composite of the forgetful functor $ \fromto{\D(R)}{\D(\ZZ)} $ with the Eilenberg--MacLane functor.
 The spectrum $ \HR $ represents ordinary cohomology with coefficients in $ R $. \end{recollection}

-\begin{recollection}[{($ \HR $-modules)}] Every spectrum in the image of $ \EM \colon \fromto{\D(R)}{\Sp} $ is a module over the Eilenberg--Mac Lane spectrum $ \HR $ representing ordinary cohomology with coefficients in $ R $.
-Moreover, the Eilenberg--Mac Lane functor induces an equivalence
+\begin{recollection}[{($ \HR $-modules)}] Every spectrum in the image of $ \EM \colon \fromto{\D(R)}{\Sp} $ is a module over the Eilenberg--MacLane spectrum $ \HR $ representing ordinary cohomology with coefficients in $ R $.
+Moreover, the Eilenberg--MacLane functor induces an equivalence

 between the derived \category $ \D(R) $ and the \category $ \Mod(\HR) $ of $ \HR $-module spectra \HA{Proposition}{7.1.4.6}.
 Under this equivalence $ \equivto{\D(R)}{\Mod(\HR)} $, the functor $ \EM \colon \fromto{\D(R)}{\Sp} $ corresponds to the forgetful functor $ \fromto{\Mod(\HR)}{\Sp} $ \end{recollection}